key-pointers/net45-payment-terms/README.md

 ## Main Functionalities
-This will enable Net45 offline payment method in Magento using correct interfaces
+This will enable Net45 offline payment method in Magento using correct interfaces instead of using depricated classes

 ## Installation
 \* = in production please use the `--keep-generated` option